kmbeck/5e_scifi_rules/core_book.md

 ## New & Updated Mechanics
-### General Notes
+### Action Economy
   *  In the rules below, any time an action would require you to spend 15’ or less of movement, you can choose to spend your bonus action instead.
      * At the moment this does not change pre-existing 5e rules for balance.
 It still takes half of your movement to stand up from Prone.
+  * While in combat, items inside of a container such as a backpack take a full action to retrieve, and cannot be retrieved at all if an enemy has made a melee attack against against you since your last turn.
+See the [Chest Rigs & Utility Belts](#chest-rigs--utility-belts) section for more details.

 ### Credits (Currency)